hcsalmon1/TypeGo/README.md

 ```

-Methods now go inside of structs directly and the struct name will be inserted automatically.
+Methods now go inside of structs directly.
+The name of the object will be the first letter of the struct name.
+Person - object name = p
 This TypeGo code will generate the above Go code.

 You then declare structs like this: